tbutch/ECSE427/Assignment2/README.md

-# Assignment 1: mysh
+# Assignment 2: mykernel

 ## Introduction
-This shell was created by Tristan Bouchard in January of 2020 and submitted January 29th 2020.
+This Kernel was created by Tristan Bouchard in January of 2020 and submitted January 29th 2020.
 It currently supports the commands specified when running the "help" command.
-The source code can be compiled both on Windows and Linux machines using the supplied Makefile.
+The source code can be compiled both on Windows using the supplied Makefile.
+IT DOES NOT RUN CORRECTLY ON LINUX for some reason I cannot figure out, just run it on Windows.
 It can also be compiled with debugging symbols using the `make DEBUG=1` flag, which enables the required symbols to debug with gdb.

-The resulting executable, `mysh.exe` or `mysh` depending on the machine it was compiled on, can then be run on its own:
+The resulting executable, `mykernel.exe` or `mykernel` depending on the machine it was compiled on, can then be run on its own:

-> `mysh.exe` or `./mysh`
+> `mykernel.exe` or `./mykernel`

  or with a well-formed scripts as standard input,

-> `mysh.exe < wellFormedScript.txt`
+> `mykernel.exe < wellFormedScript.txt`

 or
->`./mysh < wellFormedScript.txt`
+>`./mykernel < wellFormedScript.txt`

 See the [Script assumptions](#scriptAssumptions) section below for more information on well-formed scripts.

+## Exec Command
+This shell is capable of running up to 3 well formed scripts.
+The scripts must all be different, there cannot be duplicates.
+If duplicates are detected, no program execution occurs.
+Likewise, if the specified programs do not fit in RAM completely, the RAM is flushed and no script is executed.

 ## Setting Variables
 This shell is capable of storing up to SHELL_MEMORY_SIZE variables, which are case sensitive.
 Only the first entry after the variable will be taken into account to set the variable.
 For example, the command: